Leaderboard

 3 points

-I remember my auntie Emily talking about the Denewood Crescent ghost.
+4. I remember my auntie Emily talking about the Denewood Crescent ghost.
 After their house in Garden Street was CPOd by the council, they were offered the tenancy of number 123 Beechdale Road, Bilborough.
 The house stood almost opposite the lower entrance to Denewood Crescent.
 All the neighbours were aware of the story as it was in the NEP and even some of the national papers.
 Auntie Emily was quite accepting of ghosts.
-She often hinted at peculiar goings on at Garden Street which wouldn't surprise me because as a very young child, I also had an experience there which I've2 points
+She often hinted at peculiar goings on at Garden Street which wouldn't surprise me because as a very young child, I also had an experience there which I've

 1 point